WhereJuly/62-http-convenience-pack/readme.md

 It adds the type safety and convenience of auto-complete.
 It allows to avoid string constants ambiguity, ensures you always get the same correct and uniform HTTP header name (or a MIME type, or a status code / message) sent from your one end (e.g. front) to the other (e.g. back) and / or across you services.

+It is even more actual for development teams or open-source projects maintainers where multiple developers have to write code.
+Used as a part of a shared kernel, the package standardizes the entire HTTP constants not only across services but across people, that is equally important.

 On top it has functionality that allows manipulating the application HTTP variables in a numerous comfortably declarative ways.

 ---